“Be Encouraged” – Mosaic Harmony’s 32nd Annual Spring Concert

 This Month’s Newsletter

-This month’s issue includes a description of our most recent Pre-Cinco de Mayo Mingle (Ole!), and spotlights how our choir members are supporting one of our partner choirs.
-The newsletter also provides an invitation to our annual Spring Concert, “Be Encouraged,” that will take place on June 20th.
-And check out our latest “MoHa Pop Quiz.”
-The answer may surprise you.
+This month’s issue includes a description of MoHa’s new Identity Statement, our most recent Moha Jingle, and spotlights how three choir members (aka “MoHaketeers”) are supporting local “first-generation” Latino students.
+The newsletter also provides an invitation to our annual Spring Concert, “Be Encouraged,” and reminds us about our upcoming Town Hall meeting.
+Additionally, our latest “MoHa Pop Quiz” is about the choir’s charter members.
+Do you know the answer?

-Please continue to spread the word about Mosaic Harmony, seek concert opportunities, and invite others to be a part of this wonderful and wondrous, supportive community choir.
+Please continue to spread the word about Mosaic Harmony, seek concert opportunities, and invite others to be a part of this wonderful and wondrous, supportive and encouraging community choir.
 Make Us One!

 Who We Are